Fungal arthritis

 Possible Complications

-Joint damage may occur if the infection is not treated right away.
+Joint damage may occur and the risk of damage is higher if the infection is not treated right away.

 When to Contact a Medical Professional

-Call for an appointment with your provider if you have any symptoms of fungal arthritis.
+Contact your provider for an appointment if you have any symptoms of fungal arthritis.

 Prevention